Which city is cheaper, Heidelberg or Nuremberg?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Heidelberg and Nuremberg during the summer are popular places to visit.
+The family-friendly experiences are the main draw to Nuremberg this time of year.
 Furthermore, many travelers come to Heidelberg for the family-friendly experiences.

 In the summer, Nuremberg is around the same temperature as Heidelberg.
-Typically, the summer temperatures in Nuremberg in July are around 20°C (68°F), and Heidelberg is about 21°C (69°F).
+Typically, the summer temperatures in Nuremberg in July average around 20°C (68°F), and Heidelberg averages at about 21°C (69°F).

 In Heidelberg, it's very sunny this time of the year.
 It's quite sunny in Nuremberg.
 In the summer, Nuremberg often gets around the same amount of sunshine as Heidelberg.
 Nuremberg gets 236 hours of sunny skies this time of year, while Heidelberg receives 224 hours of full sun.